-Checking your tire pressure might seem like a remedial task, similar to the simple job of making sure there’s gas in the tank.
+Checking your tire pressure might seem like a simple task, similar to the job of making sure there’s gas in the tank.
 However, believe it or not, checking tire pressure is something that often goes overlooked as people get caught up in their daily grind.

 As seasonal changes yield different outdoor temperatures, your tires can perform very differently.
 For instance, the air pressurized in your tire can expand or contract according to use and ambient temperature, altering the contact patch, the behavior of your tire, and thus the way your vehicle performs.
 For the sake of motoring safety, it’s crucial to often check your tire pressure to make sure it’s correct before you drive.
 If you’ve never checked your tire pressure before, no worries — we’ve created a simple guide that’ll show you how.